Cyanos, Northern Polar Region, The Valleys

 Tenzing: Still wearing those city foosball boots Jaak?
 Hasn’t anyone told you?
 Snow leopard feet are natural snow-shoes!
 If ya keep ‘em cooped up in those boots with them damp cotton socks on you are gonna feel way colder.
 Take ‘em off and try without!

 Jaak looked at Tenzing with a certain degree of skepticism.
 He rather liked his boots – in fact they were quite expensive ones and he had saved both his birthday and holiday money to buy them.
 Any kind of footwear was however a rare and rather novel sight in the valleys.
 Finally, he shrugged, sat on a nearby rock and started to pull them off.
 His neko-human genetics had indeed granted him large paw like feet, rather than humanoid type feet.
-In all honesty, in the city amongst his friends, he had been a little embarrassed by them, and it was quite rare if ever for him to go barefoot or even wear sandals.
+In all honesty, in the city amongst his friends, he had been a little embarrassed by them, and it was quite rare if ever for him to go bare-paw or even wear sandals.
 In fact, the only real thing that gave away his human heritage was his thick mop of grey hair.
 His tail was certainly floofy enough to pass muster at any game of catch and chew your tail.

 Jaak wiggled his toes experimentally and put them on the ground.
-To his surprise the snow did not feel anywhere as cold as he thought it would and almost as if by some kind of innate instinct, when his foot touched the snow it spread out – indeed just like a snow-shoe.
+To his surprise the snow did not feel anywhere as cold as he thought it would and almost as if by some kind of innate instinct, when his paw touched the snow it spread out – indeed just like a snow-shoe.
 Tenzing looked on and gave an encouraging nod and motioned for him to toss his wet boots in the back of his pickup truck.

 Tenzing: C’mon then muscles, give me a hand here with this big barrel o’ fish.

 The fish had been freshly caught earlier in the day and were in a regular wooden barrel that had been cut in half and had handles made of rope on either side.
 Together, they managed to heave it off the back of Tenzing’s pickup truck, without major incident and down onto a wooden sled.
-Then they started to make their way up to the fire circle, Tenzing pulling on sturdy leather straps from the front and Jaak helping to push from the rear to where Asha was busy preparing the evening’s shared dinner feast (and standing guard with certain level of alacrity over her jar of valley famous herb and spice mix).
+Then they started to make their way up to the fire circle, Tenzing pulling on sturdy leather straps from the front and Jaak helping to push from the rear to where Miss Asha was busy preparing the evening’s shared dinner feast (and standing guard with certain level of alacrity over her jar of valley famous herb and spice mix).

-Asha: Well.
+Miss Asha: Well.
 There you are!
 Finally!
 Now shoo the both of you – there’s work to be done here and I don’t need any clumsy south-paw lumberjack and city-kit getting in my way!

 Tenzing gave a sideways glance towards Jaak and with a slight smirk and roll of his eyes, that said, ‘she’s pretty bossy eh’ they wandered off together over towards the gathering crowd around the fire circle.